usamaelshazly/opc-terraform-kubernetes-installer/README.md

 ## About

-The Kubernetes Installer for [Oracle Classic IaaS)][oci-c] provides a Terraform-based Kubernetes installation for the [Oracle Cloud@Customer (OCC)][occ] & [OCI-Classic (OCI-C)][oci-c] Oracle Cloud Infrastructure platforms.
+The Kubernetes Installer for [Oracle Classic IaaS][oci-c] provides a Terraform-based Kubernetes installation for the [Oracle Cloud@Customer (OCC)][occ] & [OCI-Classic (OCI-C)][oci-c] Oracle Cloud Infrastructure platforms.
 This installer utilises the [Terraform Oracle Public Cloud Provider][opc provider].
-It consists of a set of [Terraform][terraform] configurations & shell scripts that are used to provision the Kubernetes control plane in accordance with [Oracle Container Services for use with Kubernetes (OCSK)][ocsk] which is based on Kubernetes version 1.8.4, as released upstream.
+It consists of a set of [Terraform][terraform] configurations & shell scripts that are used to provision the Kubernetes control plane in accordance with [Oracle Container Services for use with Kubernetes (OCSK)][ocsk] - which is based on Kubernetes version 1.8.4, as released upstream.

 ## Cluster Overview